acryptos/docs.acryptos.com/README.md

 # Overview

-## Introduction to Advanced Yield Farming Strategies with ACryptoS
+## Advanced Yield Farming Strategies with ACryptoS - Sustainable, Rewarding, Safe

+ACryptoS is a yield farming optimizer designed for the longer-term investor who values sustainable tokenomics, safety and careful risk management.

 ACryptoS offers two products on the Binance Smart Chain \(BSC\).